returaxel/Console-Coding-babysteps/Homework/assignments.md

 	Change: 16 SEK

 	Your Large Capuccino is brewing.
 Thank you for your order!
+## Bonus points if you fix this feature:

-** The coffee machine gets ready for a new order, and forgets about the one that just happened.. ***
+** The coffee machine resets and gets ready for a new order, and forgets about the one that just happened. ***

 	*     The best coffee in the world!	*